 Once restrictions began to lift, they knew that it was important to maintain the relaxation and holistic healing that could be found in their space pre-pandemic.

 “We really want to educate people on how to calm their nervous system, breathe properly, and make that happen.
-It has a profound effect on your overall wellbeing and how you approach life,” Charbeneau said.
+It has a profound effect on your overall well-being and how you approach life,” Charbeneau said.

 Breathe immediately purchased air purifiers — “the only ones that can kill the virus,” Charbeaneau said — for each room at the studio to encourage breathing safe air, and they have implemented additional safety and cleaning practices within the studio such as running everything over with a UV and UVC wand, maintaining social distancing, and surveying clients and employees.

 Breathe, which offers everything from guided meditations and reiki to Thai massage and craniosacral therapy, sees itself as a place for Dallasites to find comfort and healing from a period that left many people feeling alone.
-Their online platform is still live as well, and now has an ongoing library with over 100 videos.

 “It’s all about improving connection,” Moulaison told us.
 “A lot of people felt isolated and alone, and [meditation] really does help you not to feel as alone and isolated.”